 In addition, a more complete list of packages available for Julia can be found in this sister site to the official Julia organisation.
 There should be at least one option available there for most operations or visualisations you need to achieve:

 Resources for Julia: Join the tribe at JuliaCon conference

 As mentioned previously, the Julia ecosystem & community is less developed than the longer standing groups for R & Python.
 In terms of conferences to attend, this means that although a few existing data science conference will include some material on Julia (as QCon did in March), dedicated Julia conferences are still US-centric.

 I hope one of those helps you.
-With Julia not yet having reached v1.0, there is still an opportunity to “get in at the start” and impact the development of this interesting language.
+With Julia still in its relative infancy, there is still an opportunity to “get in at the start” and impact the development of this interesting language.

 Resources for Julia: what has helped you?

 I hope that was a useful collection of Julia resources to help you, even if it is not currently a language you plan to use.
 Given the effort being put into developing Julia, it looks worth keeping an eye on, as a future contender to the dominance of R or Python (at least in Data Science).